-As this process has accelerated, so has the desire to automatically extract and measure skills when sourcing for opportunities, both externally and internally.
-Not that skills haven’t always been important, but they have now been shunted into the spotlight as the new currency of talent to adapt to the current environment.
+As this process has accelerated, so has the desire to automatically extract and measure skills when sourcing for candidates and development opportunities, both externally and internally.
+Not that skills in recruitment haven’t always been important, but they are now in the spotlight as the new currency of talent necessary to adapt to the current environment.

 What Are Skills?